Planning a solo trip to Seoul, Korea? Here’s everything you need to know for your visit:

 - Spoken languages: Korean, although most locals have a basic grasp of English.

-- Best time to visit: from October to March.
+- Best time to visit: from March to May (catch the cherry blossoms).
+Or September to November (for fall colours).
 Pack a sweater and an umbrella, as the weather can be unpredictable.
+Example temperatures: October (average 15°C) to March (average -5°C to 5°C).

 - Arriving via airport: Incheon Airport (ICN) connects with most areas of the city via Limousine buses and Express Train with fares calculated based on distance.